iLLiCiTiT/FromSoftSaveManager/README.md

 4. Run the application `uv run main.py`.

 ## Planned features
-These are overal goals of the project.
+These are overall goals of the project.
 I will use `Issues` tab to track progress.

 ### Backup save files
 Create a backup of a save file using hotkeys, or automated backup each n-seconds.
 Main focus of the project at this moment.